top of page

 The Stuðlagil Canyon became a popular tourist attraction after the construction of a power plant and a dam

 In 2016, my discovery of Stuðlagil, also known as Studlagil in English, marked the beginning of a transformation for this hidden gem in Iceland.
 Through my extensive research, writing, and photography, I unveiled the beauty of the canyon and brought it to the attention of locals and tourists alike.
-Before my exploration, Stuðlagil remained a well-kept secret, tucked away from the eyes of those wandering through Iceland's breathtaking landscapes.
-Delving deeper into the canyon's history, I uncovered the intriguing tale of its evolution from a glacial river to a spring-fed waterway.
+Before my exploration, Stuðlagil was unknown, tucked away from the eyes of those wandering through Iceland's breathtaking landscapes.
+Delving deeper into the canyon's history, I uncovered the intriguing tale of its evolution from a glacial river to a spring-fed waterway due to the project of a hydroelectric power plant.
 This narrative added another layer of fascination to this natural wonder.
 This fascinating narrative was published in a Wow Air Magzine in June 2017.

 Stuðlagil photo before it bacame famous